softwarebrahma/PostgreSQL-Disaster-Recovery-With-Barman/README.md

 The project demonstrates a working docker setup involving PostgreSQL and Barman docker containers.

-The setup actually consists of two pairs or PostgreSQL & Barman docker containers (each in their own docker network) to represent the Primary & Standby.
+The setup actually consists of two pairs of PostgreSQL & Barman docker containers (each in their own docker network) to represent the Primary & Standby.
 The PostgreSQL database in the Primary is incrementally backed up in a nightly schedule & is restored remotely in the Standby.